canorhanakpinar/thesis_log/writing_drafts/thesis_draft.md

 An overview of the computational approach to measuring and validating food sovereignty index.

-## Application of FSoI to Law No.6360, Büyükşehir Yasası
+## Application of FSOI to Law No.6360, Büyükşehir Yasası

 ### History of the Metropolitan Law
 An overview of urban-rural governance transition